StellarKit/stellarkit-core-horizon/README.md

 Creates a folder 'stellar' in your home folder.
 Everything is stored there, delete it to reset.

 This docker downloads and uses executables for core and horizon from Stellar.
-If you want to build from stellars master branch on GitHub, Find BUILD_FROM_SRC and set to 1.
+If you want to build from stellars master branch on GitHub, Find BUILD_FROM_SRC and set to true.
 Find BUILD_FROM_SRC in /core-docker/Dockerfile and horizon-docker/Dockerfile

 ### SSL NOTE: